 Data Processed During Provision of Services

-In accordance with GDPR, we do not provide fair processing notices to such individuals as to do so would seriously impair the achievement of the objectives of that processing.
-We treat all such data in accordance with our obligations under GDPR.
-We make this statement in compliance with our obligation under article 14(5)(b) GDPR to publicise that nature of the information that would otherwise be contained in any such fair processing notice.
+In accordance with GDPR or other applicable data protection laws, where we are a controller of the personal data in relation to due diligence services, we do not provide fair processing notices to such individuals as to do so would seriously impair the achievement of the objectives of that processing.
+We treat all such data in accordance with our obligations under GDPR or other applicable data protection laws.
+We make this statement in compliance with our obligation under article 14(5)(b) GDPR to publicize that nature of the information that would otherwise be contained in any such fair processing notice.

 Personal data obtained and processed in the course of providing client services will typically include a summary of the individual’s profile or reputation in the market.

-The data will be collected for the purpose of providing due diligence reports to our clients.
-The lawful bases under GDPR for such data processing will vary depending on the nature of the data and the project, but will include:
+The data will be collected for the purpose of providing our services to our clients.
+The lawful basis under GDPR, or analogous data protection laws, for such data processing will vary depending on the nature of the data and the project, but will include:

 a) necessary for the purpose of our or our client’s legitimate interests.
 These interests may include ensuring that the client does not take actions that could result in legal liability, reputational impact or other adverse effects;